Spiritual signs in nature and their meaning in indigenous cultures

 - the connection between generations

-- the rooted strength
+- rooted strength

-To see a leaf fall
+Seeing a leaf fall

 A falling leaf can symbolize: